 For instance, one could imagine that the size effect is engendered by the existence of some fixed cost of setting up a redistribution system: If that is the case, countries with larger populations would be better able to dilute that cost, and would thus be more effective at redistributing.
+This would be clearly 39 All first stage regressions have high F-statistics and present no problem of weak instruments; they are available upon request.

-This would be clearly consistent with the evidence that the size effect relates to redistribution and post-tax inequality, and perhaps such an explanation could be extended to include the prediction about density and population concentration - say, by imagining that fixed cost to be location-specific.
+consistent with the evidence that the size effect relates to redistribution and post-tax inequality, and perhaps such an explanation could be extended to include the prediction about density and population concentration - say, by imagining that fixed cost to be location-specific.
 But it is far from clear how such an explanation would generate a different behavior in democracies and non-democracies: Why would such fixed costs of redistribution be present in the latter, but not in the former?